-⑮Later, the DPI World Assembly was held in Sapporo, where I met Mr. Shafiq again, and we talked all night long in the same hotel room for about 4 to 5 days.
+Later, the DPI World Assembly was held in Sapporo, where I met Mr. Shafiq again, and we talked all night long in the same hotel room for about 4 to 5 days.
 I asked him then if he wanted to start an independent living center, but at that time he was still not sure and said he also wanted to become a university professor.
-I told him to let go of the idea of becoming a university professor because it was impossible to run a center as a sideline.
-But he said he needed to make a living, so I told him that I would provide living expenses he needed.
-That’s how things started.
-That was around October 2002, and we decided to hold a seminar in Pakistan in February 2003.
+I told him to let go of the idea of becoming a university professor, because it is impossible to run a center as a sideline.
+But he said he needed to make a living, so I told him that I would provide the living expenses that he needed.
+That is how things started.
+Around October 2002 we decided to hold a seminar in Pakistan in February 2003.
 We supported him by donating 300,000 yen, which was half of the necessary cost of 600,000 yen and the seminar was organized.
-These three major encounters with Mr. Shafiq brought me the opportunity to visit Pakistan.
-The Pakistani people often talk with a touch of exaggeration, but they went so far as to say that even though a lot of persons with disabilities have gathered for sports events, it was unprecedented in the history of Pakistan that the seminar with the theme of human rights and workshops would gather this many people.
-I myself thought it was interesting to work as a missionary and convey ideas of independence support and self-decision to overseas countries.
+These three major encounters with Mr. Shafiq gave me the opportunity to visit Pakistan.
+The Pakistani people often talk with a touch of exaggeration, but they went so far as to say that although a lot of persons with disabilities have gathered for sporting events, it was unprecedented in the history of Pakistan that the seminar with the theme of human rights and workshops would gather this many people.
+I thought it was interesting to work as a missionary and to convey ideas of independence support and self-decision to overseas countries.
 This was the beginning, and it led me to rent an office there and start activities.

-Ms. Kuroda: ⑯I would like to ask Mr. Kadota to continue by answering questions.
-I feel that the Duskin Training program is bringing about social impact.
-Please make a comment about that point, and also about the continuation of relationship after the training is finished.
-You said that you don’t use words such as “follow” or “support,” but that rather you develop a friend-like relationship with them.
+Kuroda/ I would like to ask Mr. Kadota to continue by answering questions.
+I feel that the Duskin Training program is bringing about social impacts.
+Please make a comment about that point, and also about the continuation of relationships after the training is finished.
+You said that you do not use words such as “follow” or “support,” but rather that you develop a friendly relationship with others.

-Mr. Kadota: ⑰I think the Duskin Ainowa Foundation is conducting a wonderful program, and we enjoy being a part of it.
-I’m afraid, however, the Duskin program is weak about “follow-up,” and so we are involved in the program thinking this way: when they decide to establish an independent living center after the training, that’s where we come in.
-Mainstream Association accepts Duskin program trainees every year.
+Kadota/ I think that the Duskin Ainowa Foundation is conducting a wonderful program, and we enjoy being a part of it.
+I am afraid, however, that the Duskin program is weak about “follow-up,” and so we are involved in the program this way: When they decide to establish an independent living center after training, that is when we come in.
+The Mainstream Association accepts Duskin program trainees every year.
 They come from various countries including Korea, Nepal, Cambodia, and Mongolia.
-Mr. Samith and Ms. Lin who did their presentation here yesterday are also graduates.
-They are working together in collaboration with various countries through Mainstream Association.
+Mr. Samith and Ms. Lin who gave their presentations here yesterday are also graduates.
+They are working together in collaboration with various countries through the Mainstream Association.